 Some US airlines are bringing in ‘Basic Economy Fares’.
 So what does this actually mean for the traveller?

 Put simply, these Basic Economy Fares are a serious ‘No Frills’ service.
 The fares are designed to compete with ultra low fare carriers, such as Spirit and Frontier.
 Airlines that are bringing in these fares are United Airlines, Delta (in the first quarter of this year) and American Airlines (late February).
-The companies will have the basic economy fare on a few services to begin with and then plan to expand.
+The companies will have the basic economy fare on a few services, to begin with and then plan to expand.
 The airlines are not adding any new cabins, the basic economy seats will be within the standard economy.

 What Makes A Basic Economy Fare

 Basic economy fares will allow you to buy extremely cheap seats – the cheapest you can get!
-However, this does mean you will loose a variety of perks that you normally get!
+However, this does mean you will lose a variety of perks that you normally get!
 Here’s what you will sacrifice for the cheapness:

 Upgrades are simply not available to those on basic economy fares.
 This is regardless of elite status or being a frequent flier.